 Ben Toms receives DOE Computational Science Graduate Fellowship

-The fellowship fully covers Ben’s tuition and fees and affords him an annual stipend.
-He will apply the fellowship to using machine learning algorithms such as neural networks to analyze massive quantities of data relating to the Madden-Julian oscillation.
+Toms joins a group of 20 first-year fellows in 2017, bringing the total number of current DOE CSGF recipients to 79 students in 14 states.
+Toms will apply the fellowship to using machine learning algorithms such as neural networks to analyze massive quantities of data related to the Madden-Julian oscillation.

 More information on the DOE Computational Science Graduate Fellowship